chelseanbr/DSI_notes/Week-1.md

 * chmod
  * 755 : user rwx, grp & others r-x
  * 400 : root r--, grp & others no permission
+ * -R to change for all files in folder

+* ps : processes
+* jobs :
+* top : all processes running on machine
+* killall : kill certain processes